Check PC Hardware Manufacturer & Model via WMIC in CMD

 Check CPU model and specs via CMD

-This command will display the name and description of your computer’s CPU, which can be helpful when upgrading or troubleshooting performance issues.
+This will tell you the name and description of your CPU, handy for when you’re looking to upgrade or fix performance issues.

-To find out the sizes of your RAM modules, use the following command:
+To see the size of your RAM modules, here’s the command:

 wmic memorychip get capacity